 - Customer Accounts – order status and history, e-mail and RSS feeds for products in the wishlist, newsletter subscription, default billing and shipping address.

 - Customer Service – enhanced features for customers’ accounts, Contact Us form, comprehensive order tracking, and history, customizable order e-mails.

-- Order Management – create orders through admin area, create multiple invoices shipments and credit memos, call center order creation option.
+- Order Management – create orders through the admin area, create multiple invoices shipments and credit memos, call center order creation option.